oswald2/Chart-fltkhs/README.md

 To build with examples:

-> stack build --flag Chart-fltksh:examples
+> stack build --flag Chart-fltkhs:examples

 ### A usage example: ###